 For the future of your company and your employees, it is important that employees continue to hone their knowledge, skills and experience.
-To streamline your development programs and learning course, it is important to review career opportunities within the company and the professions in the labour market now in the future.
+To streamline your development programs and learning course, it is important to train employees, review career opportunities within the company and the professions in the labour market now in the future.

 1: Set up a procedure